JesseTNRoberts/SP25-CSC4220/undergradproject.md

 The type of analysis used as well as the modeling approached applied will be based on the goals of the customer.
 For instance, if a customer wanted to know if either of two front displays in a store affected the probability that a potential customer would leave without purchasing anything, hypothesis testing could be used to evaluate the null hypothesis - that there is no difference.
 On the other hand, this won't predict the actual probability.
 Therefore, if the customer also wanted to have an estimate of the likelihood that a new comer will leave without making a purchase, model could be learned through logistic regression.

+At a minimum, each project must attempt to apply hypothesis testing, multivariate logistic regression, multivariate linear regression, and one of the higher complexity models that will be discussed in the coming two weeks.

 ## Deliverables

 The project requires each team to self-manage their progress through four phases.